girish-kor/girish-kor/aws-essentials.md

-# AWS Cloud Computing: The 20% You Need to Know
+# AWS Cloud Computing

+AWS provides a comprehensive cloud computing ecosystem.
+Focus on understanding core services, security principles, and hands-on practice to build expertise.

 ## 1. What is AWS?
 - Cloud computing platform provided by Amazon